Babka: Preparation

+Babka dough is rolled, split into halves and then braided to create the layers of bread and fillings.

-It consists of either an enriched or laminated dough, a Viennoiserie; which is similar to those used for challah, and croissants respectively, that has been rolled out and spread with a variety of sweet fillings such as chocolate, cinnamon sugar, apples, sweet cheese, Nutella, mohn, or raisins, which is then braided either as an open or closed plait and topped with a sugar syrup to preserve freshness and make the bread moister.
+It consists of either an enriched dough, similar to challah, or a laminated dough, similar to croissants.
+The dough is then rolled out and spread with a variety of sweet fillings such as chocolate, cinnamon sugar, apples, sweet cheese, mohn, or raisins, which is then braided either as an open or closed plait and topped with a sugar syrup to preserve freshness and make the bread more moist.
 It is sometimes topped with a streusel topping.

 Variations

-Israeli style

-Israeli style babka (עוגת שמרים) is made with a laminated dough, enriched with butter, which is then folded and rolled multiple times to create many distinct layers, similar to that used for Israeli style rugelach, and also croissant dough.
-Israeli-style babka is available with a wider array of fillings and shapes.
-It is usually shaped into a loaf pan, but it is also sometimes made into individual babkas, a pie-shaped babka, formed into a ring shape, braided and baked free form, or formed into individual twists similar to a cheese straw.
-The most popular fillings are chocolate, which is commonly made with Hashachar Ha'ole (an Israeli chocolate spread), mohn (a sweetened poppy seed paste filling), and sweet cheese typically made with gvina levana.
-They are rarely topped with a streusel topping.
-It is typically sweet; however, savory versions are also popular in Israel, often containing labneh and za'atar.
-It is also often baked as "roses", individual pastries shaped to resemble a rose.
-They may also be made with a closed plait versus the more common open plait.
+Israeli style babka (עוגת שמרים) is made with a wider array of fillings.
+The most popular fillings are chocolate, which is commonly paired with Hashachar Ha'ole, mohn, and sweet cheese typically made with gvina levana.
+It is typically sweet; however, savory versions are also popular, often containing labneh and za'atar.
+It is also often baked into individual pastries shaped to resemble roses.

+Potato babka (babka ziemniaczana), created after potatoes became a staple in the 19th century, is the most famous dish in the Polish region of Podlachia, and is widely popular in both Poland and Belarus.